minnibb/tp/docs/UserGuide.md

 :rotating_light: ATTENTION ALL TEACHERS! :rotating_light: Introducing ClassHive, a **desktop app for managing all your school contacts**!
 ClassHive is a fast and easy to use app that helps you keep track of all the people you will need to contact, including colleagues, parents and students.
-In ClassHive, instead of clicking many buttons, you can simply type in commands to access any function!
+In ClassHive, instead of having to click many buttons, you can simply type in commands to access any function!
 Let's now explore the different features that were built just for you! :rocket:

 <!-- * Table of Contents -->
 <page-nav-print />